jma26/Hit-n-run/README.md

 # Hit-n-run

-A data-visualization app of areas where hit-and-run incidents are more prevalent
+> A data-visualization app of areas where hit-and-run incidents are more prevalent

+`Back-end branch`

+### Todos:

+* Fix the database connection

+* Link the database with the Express back-end

+* Test the database connection

+* Link up the authentication routes with the database